TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-fullsubnet.md

     cloudEnvironments="public"
 />

-# We ran diagnostics on your resource and found an issue
+# We ran diagnostics on your resource and found the following issue

 ## Problem